 gpt-3 pricing experiment - tagged keywords token usage

 The next step was supposed to finally give us some answers.
-We were going to send our prompts with corpora texts to API, calculate the number of tokens returned in output, and monitor our API requests in the usage view.
+We were going to send our prompts with corpora texts to API, calculate how many tokens are returned in output, and monitor our API requests in the usage view.

 Get Inspired and Go Big With GPT-3